wavebitscientific/datetime-fortran/README.md

 ctest -V
 ```

-## Usage
+## Use

-To start using datetime-fortran in your code by importing the module:
+Start using datetime-fortran in your code by importing derived types from the module:

 ```fortran
 use datetime_module, only: datetime, timedelta, clock
 ```

+See some basic examples [here](examples).

 <a id="top"></a>

 ## API